Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `gemini` (Attributes) (see [below for nested schema](#nestedatt--model--config--model--options--gemini))
 - `huggingface` (Attributes) (see [below for nested schema](#nestedatt--model--config--model--options--huggingface))
 - `input_cost` (Number) Defines the cost per 1M tokens in your prompt.
-- `llama2_format` (String) If using llama2 provider, select the upstream message format. must be one of ["ollama", "openai", "raw"]
+- `llama2_format` (String) If using llama2 provider, select the upstream message format. possible known values include one of ["ollama", "openai", "raw"]
 - `max_tokens` (Number) Defines the max_tokens, if using chat or completion models.
-- `mistral_format` (String) If using mistral provider, select the upstream message format. must be one of ["ollama", "openai"]
+- `mistral_format` (String) If using mistral provider, select the upstream message format. possible known values include one of ["ollama", "openai"]
 - `output_cost` (Number) Defines the cost per 1M tokens in the output of the AI.
 - `temperature` (Number) Defines the matching temperature, if using chat or completion models.
 - `top_k` (Number) Defines the top-k most likely tokens, if supported.